Chakravakam (TV series): Plot

-20 years later

-Sravanthi and Indra are living in Australia now and have a daughter and a son, Sameera and Arjun and presume Zubeida is dead.
-Sameera applies for medicine seat in Hyderabad and convinces Sravanthi and Indra to come to India, who do not tell her of their past.
+Sravanthi and Indra are living in Australia now and have a daughter and a son, Sameera, and Arjun, and presume Zubeida is dead.
+Sameera applies for a medicine seat in Hyderabad and convinces Sravanthi and Indra to come to India, who do not tell her of their past.
 Zubeida is in the captivity of James and Gayathri.
-Irfan returns to India, takes all the land James wants to buy along with his close friend and ally Ganesh as revenge and saves Zubeida and names her Vennela.
+Irfan returns to India, takes all the land James wants to buy along with his close friend and ally Ganesh for revenge, saves Zubeida, and names her Vennela.
 Irfan and Vennela fall in love and they get married.